pookjw/SidecarPatcher/README.md

 It is very unstable.
 There are many known issues.
 Read [Issues](https://github.com/pookjw/SidecarPatcher/issues).
 Please use this at your own risk.

+**[Release Tab](https://github.com/pookjw/SidecarPatcher/releases) no longer works because Apple defined SidecarPatcher as malware. macOS Gatekeeper will block running SidecarPatcher downloaded from Release Tab, so you have to build SidecarPatcher manually.
+Follow below instructions.**

 1. Backup `/System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore` file.
 This script doesn't provide original system file.

 2. Install **Command Line Tools** from [here](https://developer.apple.com/download/more/).